andrew/ultimate-awesome/README.md

 - [awesome-llm-role-playing-with-persona](https://github.com/neph0s/awesome-llm-role-playing-with-persona) - Awesome-llm-role-playing-with-persona: a curated list of resources for large language models for role-playing with assigned personas.
 - [awesome-marketing](https://github.com/ninjasort/awesome-marketing) - A curated list of resources related to internet marketing.
 - [react-components](https://github.com/sapegin/react-components) - List of React components I use and recommend.
+- [awesome-tuist](https://github.com/tuist/awesome-tuist) - A community-driven collection of Tuist related posts, plugins, talks, and much more.
 - [awesome-object-SLAM](https://github.com/520xyxyzq/awesome-object-SLAM) - A curated list of Object SLAM papers and resources.
 - [awesome-metal](https://github.com/adamnemecek/awesome-metal) - A collection of Metal and MetalKit projects and resources.
 Very much work in progress.
 - [awesome-simulation](https://github.com/Housz/awesome-simulation) - Resources for Physics based simulation in Computer Graphics 图形学中物理模拟的资源整理.